-Reasons Institute online courses are taken exclusively over the Internet.
+Reasons Institute courses are taken exclusively online.
 There are no on-campus meetings.
 However, textbooks are required.
-All homework is submitted to your instructor online.
-Your "virtual classroom" is delivered over the web via the Moodle online learning platform.
+All homework is uploaded to Moodle, our learning platform where you will also find all the lectures.

-- ability to play streaming video files (test your computer on Vimeo & YouTube)
+- Ability to stream video files (test your computer on Vimeo and YouTube)

-- ability to listen to audio CDs and DVDs
+- Ability to play audio CDs and DVDs

-Students access course content (e.g. lectures, assignments, message boards) using the Moodle e-learning platform through their internet browser.
+Students access course content (e.g., lectures, assignments, message boards) through the Moodle e-learning platform.
 Because Moodle is open-source software, there is no professional tech support available.
-The Reasons Institute staff does its best to conform course elements to standard internet protocols and we will try to help students do basic troubleshooting of their technical problems, but we have very limited resources and it is ultimately up to the student to properly configure his or her personal computer.
-Visit the "Troubleshooting" section of our FAQ page to view a list of the most common problems.
+RTB will do its best to support you if you experience any trouble with Moodle.
+Visit the Troubleshooting section of our FAQ page to view a list of the most common problems.

 In order to access all of the course elements, students need to be able to play Region 1 DVDs.
 The videos produced by Reasons to Believe and SourceFlix are Region 0 and should be playable on all DVD players, but most commercially produced videos (PBS, HISTORY, etc.) are restricted to Region 1 DVD players.
 While some Region 1 DVDs are playable on computers, others aren’t.
 We will do our best to help recommend alternative viewing options for international students, but we cannot guarantee all students will be able to play every video.